tjvantoll/articles/kendo/angular-v-react/article.md

 }
 ```

-This works, but you’re limited to using only class names in your CSS files, and you must manually apply those class names using JSX, which can get get clunky when you need to apply multiple class names simultaneously.
+This works, but you’re limited to using only class names in your CSS files, and you must manually apply those class names using JSX (for example `className={styles.heading}` in the code above), and that can get clunky in real-world apps where you need to manage a lot of class names.

-The other popular option for component-level styling in React is to use CSS-in-JS, a technique that, as its name implies, lets you apply CSS rules in JavaScript directly.
+The other popular option for component-level styling in React is to use a technique called CSS-in-JS, which, as its name implies, lets you apply CSS rules in JavaScript directly.
 I’ve been experimenting with this approach, and so far I’ve found it to be surprisingly elegant.
 For example, here’s what one of my components looks like using [styled components](https://styled-components.com/), one of the most popular libraries for doing CSS-in-JS in React.

 ``` JavaScript
 import React from "react";